Ankityadav494/AccidentSeverityprediction/README.md

 # 🚗 Road Accident Severity Prediction System

 A machine learning-powered application that predicts road accident severity based on various factors like location, time, weather conditions, and road characteristics.
-Features both a Streamlit web app and a PowerPoint presentation generator.
+Features an interactive Streamlit web app for real-time predictions.

 ## 🎯 **Project Overview**

 This application uses a **simplified 10-feature model** to predict accident severity with high accuracy.
-It provides an interactive Streamlit interface for real-time predictions and can generate professional PowerPoint presentations for project demonstrations.
+It provides an interactive Streamlit interface for real-time predictions.

 ## 📁 **Project Structure**